Words: Emma Sothern (Lady Alopecia)

-Quick note: I wrote the article below in 2013, just after a trip to Bali.
-I was in the early stages of a travel blog… and I decided to bear my bare head to the few people who read it.
+Quick note: I originally wrote the article below in 2013, just after a trip to Bali.
+At the time I had a tiny travel blog, and somewhat nervously decided to stop hiding my bald head from the handful of people reading it.

 I really wasn’t sure if I’d be able to publish this post.
 But I feel like in order to continue this blog, I need to be honest, and to share the full story about my trip to Indonesia.